 - STD/HIV Testing and Care - Parental consent is NOT necessary to be tested or treated for an STD.
 An appointment is necessary: call 660-7300 to schedule an appointment.
-The Sedgwick Division of Health Department offers confidential testing and treatment of the following STDs:
+The Sedgwick Health Department offers confidential testing and treatment of the following STDs:

 You should get tested for tuberculosis if:

 - You have spent time with a person known to have active TB disease or suspected to have active TB disease.

 - You have HIV infection or another condition that puts you at high risk for active TB disease

 - You think you might have active TB disease

 - You are from a country where active TB disease is very common (most countries in Latin America and the Caribbean, Africa, Asia, Eastern Europe, and Russia)

 - You live somewhere in the United States where active TB disease is more common, such as a homeless shelter, migrant farm camp, prison or jail, and some nursing homes

 Unless you have been contacted by the TB Control Program clinic to receive testing, TB skin and blood testing for immigration, employment, etc., is available at the Sedgwick County Health Department Main Clinic on West Central.
 Clinic hours, location and contact information are listed below.